 - Design often doesn’t matter anyways.
 When we conduct A/B tests on various design elements, the changes often have little measureable impact on website performance.
 We’ve tried big color scheme changes, logo changes, font stack changes, etc., and they’re only impactful when they make the site more usable (aka simpler).

 Ecommerce is all about putting the products (and the consumer) first.
 A clever design that people don’t intuitively understand will hamper sales.
 So, instead of trying to make something unique, consider making something simple and sort of plain.
-While it won’t win any design awards, your customers will probably find it more usable.

 Be Careful With Plugins